-Kourtney Kardashian Teases Baby Number 4 On Snapchat: Hinting She Is Pregnant?
+Kourtney Kardashian Teases Baby Number 4 On Snapchat, Hinting She Is Pregnant?

-Is Kourtney Kardashian teasing her fans about the possibility of baby number four?
-Or is the reality star actually hinting that she is pregnant on her most recent Snapchat update?
+Is Kourtney Kardashian teasing her fans about the possibility of baby number four, or is the reality star actually hinting that she is pregnant on her most recent Snapchat update?

 Is Kourtney Kardashian confirming the pregnancy rumors that have been swarming around her and Scott Disick for the past few days?
 Kourtney Kardashian uploaded this photograph below to her Snapchat story on Wednesday.